jorisvink/sanctum/README.md

 variable at compile time with one of the following:

 - libsodium-aes-gcm (AES256-GCM via libsodium) **[default]**
-- mbedtls-aes-gcm (AES256-GCM via mbedtls its crypto lib).
+- mbedtls-aes-gcm (AES256-GCM via mbedtls 3.x its mbedcrypto lib).
 - intel-aes-gcm (AES256-GCM via Intel its highly performant libisal_crypto lib).
 - nyfe-agelas (Agelas via nyfe, an AEAD cipher based on Keccak).